 - China House is a must-visit spot to eat in Penang to satisfy your sweet tooth.
 Come to this place with an empty stomach as you’ll drool over the 30+ fresh-baked desserts from baklava to tiramisu.
 We tried two pieces of cake – passion fruit coconut butter cake and the fresh ginger cake.
 Both were heavenly yet the passion fruit coconut butter cake was the winner!
 It was moist and had a burst of flavor from the passion fruit cream.
 Each slice of cake is between 11-15 MYR ($2.60-$3.40 USD) and can be easily shared with two people.
 Besides dessert, you can also have meals for lunch or dinner.
 Just note that this place is busy so there will be a wait to grab a table and to get waiters’ attention.

 Address: 153, Beach St, Georgetown, 10300 George Town, Penang, Malaysia

 For more information: Website

 - Toh Soon Cafe is a recommended place to eat a cheap breakfast.
 Locals and tourists line up to find a seat in a tiny alleyway.
 The menu only has a couple of items.
-The most popular item is the buttered toast with running egg.
+The most popular item is the buttered toast with a running egg.
 It’s one of those dishes that is so bad for you with the richness from the butter yet oh so good!
 We also recommend that you try one of the paper-wrapped items on your table.
-At first it was a mystery to us yet it was a surprise to see a ball of rice with fried fish, hard-boiled egg, and spicy sambal.
+At first, it was a mystery to us yet it was a surprise to see a ball of rice with fried fish, hard-boiled egg, and spicy sambal.
 The flavors tasted similar to Indonesian food and brought us back to Bali.
 Three toast with eggs, 1 rice ball, and 3 drinks set us back 21.20 MYR ($5 USD).

 Address: Lebuh Campbell, George Town, 10450 George Town, Pulau Pinang, Malaysia